 So how do you know if your pour cost is good?
-In general you should always be looking for ways to lower pour costs without sacrificing top line sales.
+In general, you should always be looking for ways to lower pour costs without sacrificing top-line sales.
 However, we've pulled together some industry average liquor costs so you can see how you compare to other bars in our Liquor Cost Guide.

 Pro Tip: Don't only think about setting drink prices based on a target pour cost for each drink individually.
 Look at your beverage program holistically.
 There may be some cocktails where you can't reduce costs without impacting customer satisfaction.
 For example, most serious whiskey drinkers probably wouldn't be happy with a strongly diluted whiskey cocktail.
 Conversely, there may be different customer expectations on a fruity drink, where you can have a lower pour cost by using soda or juices.
-If you're having trouble lowering pour costs down to where you want them with your current menu, try introducing some new drinks rather than reduce the quality or increase the prices of existing drinks.
+If you're having trouble lowering pour costs down to where you want them with your current menu, try introducing some new drinks rather than reducing the quality or increasing the prices of existing drinks.

 Variance and Shrinkage

 Variance, or shrinkage, is the percentage of inventory that is listed in records (for example invoiced from vendors) but is not physically in inventory.
 The product that you have paid for, should have but don't.
 Generally attributed to loss or theft.
 In a bar, there are many things that could lead to shrinkage: